Samuelfaure/suchdevblog/docs/opinions/WhyDiversityIsGreat.md

 When you have a diverse team, you have a team that can understand those different needs, those different ways of thinking, those different ways of using your product.
 You have a team that can build a product that is better suited for a diverse audience.

 Us tech wizards have all the power from the internet revolution right at our fingertips.
-We can build anything and solve almost any issue in the world.
+We can build anything and solve many issues in the world.
 Yet, the amazing ideas the tech world came to were "How can I get food delivered efficiently at my doorstep" and "How can I get a taxi to come to me".
 Yes, those are the most pressing issues for a middle-class techbro.
 What about the rest of the world?

 But whatever, you've already built your food-delivery empire, now you need great engineers to make it run.
 Your goal is to make the best app possible both for your delivery workers, and for your clients.